 Suddenly it was upon me, the very last round of golf on the RGV Tour.
 The setting for the final round was Bandon Trails and it was the 405th different golf course played over the past 365 days.
 The tour had visited 47 states, played golf with 793 people, and driven 35,576 miles to get to this point.
 It was raining and we did not care.

 Included in that final round would be the very last attempt for me to make a hole in one on The RGV Tour.
 The RGV ace hunt only had four opportunities remaining.
-In my entire golfing career, I have estimated that I made somewhere around 11,000 attempts at the feat and on the RGV Tour alone, I have made around 2,700 attempts.
+In my entire golfing career, I estimated that I have made somewhere around 11,000 attempts at the feat.
+On the RGV Tour alone, I have made around 2,700 attempts.
 That means I am 0 for 13,700.

 Actuarial companies have placed the odds of the average golfer making a hole in one at 12,500 to 1.
 For the tour professional the odds are 2,500 to 1 and the low handicapper around 5,000 to 1.
 Statistically speaking I should have 2.74 aces.